nhtlongcs/time-series-visualizer/README.md

 # Special Thanks

-I would like to express my gratitude to @nghuycode for his support (Nguyen Gia Huy, APCS2018)
+I would like to express my gratitude to @nghuycode for his support (Nguyen Gia Huy - HCMUS, APCS2018)